Bizahmet4965/hyprdots2/README.md

 </details>

 ---
 Note!
-Replace the files in /home/ahmet (in the files (keybindings) in /home/XXXX/.config/hypr/modules)
+Pay attention to the script files in the home and .config files.
+It should be /home/user.
+Theme in qt applications is not very good.

-The dots I took as examples are https://github.com/Abhra00/Matuprland and https://github.com/HyDE-Project/HyDE
+The dots I took as examples are https://github.com/Abhra00/Matuprland, https://github.com/HyDE-Project/HyDE and https://github.com/binnewbs/arch-hyprland

 Enjoy the setup!